 - all: There is user consent.
 All PII mentioned in the consent request can be used in campaigns.

 - none (default): There is no user consent to track and use PII.
 Users can still see ads, but they are not tracked.
-No cookies will be set either, so no frequency capping can be applied and those campaigns will be excluded.
-This is also the default setting when left out or any other value than all is used
+No cookies will be set either so that no frequency capping can be applied, and those campaigns will be excluded.
+This is also the default setting when left out, or any other value than all is used

 Even when consent is given, Adhese does not log any PII.
 Except for the reports with a time range of more than one day, this has no further consequences for the use of Adhese.

 Other measures to guarantee privacy

 Besides, by default not using any PII, Adhese has several other measures in place to guarantee compliance with GDPR and ePrivacy.